bilesanmiahmad/adplist/README.md

 ### Running Project with Docker

-1. Run `docker-compose up --build -d` in the root folder.
+1. Run `docker-compose up --build -d` in the project root folder.
 2. Run the command `docker-compose exec web python manage.py migrate` to run migrations.

 ### Testing the endpoints